 The initial set-up process is fairly simple.
 Depending on what platform (e.g., WordPress) you choose, there is a bit of a learning curve to familiarize yourself with how everything works.
 If you plan to blog simply for leisure, you can start posting within an hour or two.
 If you hope to monetize your blog, however, you will want to spend more time upfront learning about things like keyword research (such as with Google’s free keyword planner) and Search Engine Optimization (SEO) strategies.
 What you choose to name your blog, as well as your URL / domain name (e.g., personalityjunkie.com), is also quite important.
-While no blogger knows everything there is to know upfront, it helps to acquire basic SEO knowledge you make important decisions about your blog’s name, URL, etc.
+While no blogger knows everything upfront, it helps to acquire basic SEO knowledge to inform your decisions about your blog’s name, URL, etc.

 3. How much does it cost to operate a blog?

 Blogging is downright cheap to start off with.
 Most blogging platforms (e.g., WordPress) have a free version, so the only cost might involve purchasing your own customized URL / domain name (usually about $12 a year).
-Once you have built enough of an audience to start monetizing your blog, it is typically relatively simple to transfer from a free platform (e.g., wordpress.com) to a self-hosted platform (e.g., wordpress.org).
+Once you have built enough of an audience to start monetizing your blog, it is relatively easy to transfer from a free platform (e.g., wordpress.com) to a self-hosted platform (e.g., wordpress.org).
 If you’d rather avoid the hassle of transferring the blog, you can start with a self-hosted platform upfront.
-Self-hosting requires you to pay for a web hosting service, such as Bluehost, which is also quite inexpensive.
-After a great deal of research, I chose Bluehost for both my URL/domain name and web hosting services, as well as Wordpress as my blog platform.
-If you sign-up for Bluehost, they have an icon for downloading WordPress in their interface.
-Bluehost is a reliable, affordable, and versatile “one-stop shop” for a blogger.
+Self-hosting requires you to pay for a web hosting service, such as Bluehost,* which is not terribly expensive, often less than $5/month.
+After a great deal of research, I chose Bluehost to furnish my URL/domain name and web hosting services, as well as the world’s most popular blog platform, WordPress.
+If you sign-up for Bluehost, they have an icon for a free download of WordPress in their dashboard.
+Bluehost is a reliable, affordable, and versatile “one-stop shop” for any blogger.